Waiting For My Life to Begin . . .

 All I had to do was hang in there – for thirty years.

 Six months passed.
 Going to that office every day, talking to customers, putting up with the corporate bullshit, was agony.
 And it left me feeling empty, wishing I was somewhere else, doing something else.
 I was a duck out of water.
 And while I didn’t know where I belonged, I knew it wasn’t there.

 But rather than listen to my gut, I kept reminding myself of the money, the benefits, and how embarrassing it would be to wear the label of “quitter.”

 And that wasn’t the worst of it.

 Everyone kept telling me how fortunate and well off I was, especially since some of my classmates were still unemployed.
 If I left now—without another job to go to—my family and friends would think I’d lost my mind.

 I told myself I was being too hasty.
 Maybe if I gave it more time.

 I started taking work home.
 I came into the office for a few hours on Saturday.
-While the other guys’ expense statements and sales calls reports were handwritten, mine were typed.
+While the other employee’s expense statements and sales call reports were handwritten, mine were typed.
 I tried to convince myself that if I did my job really well, if I stuck with it long enough, I would learn to love it.
 I actually remember days when I desperately wanted to love it.
 Because working for Acme gave me a lot of ego strokes.
 People were impressed when I told them what I did for a living.
 It made me sound like I was accomplished, important, doing something significant with my life.

 The first year passed.
 Then the second.
-I began to wonder if there was something wrong with me—because I was doing well, receiving awards and recognition, even named as one of the top ten producers in the company, and yet, it meant nothing to me.
+I began to wonder if there was something wrong with me—because I was doing well, receiving awards and recognition, even named as one of the top ten producers in the company.
+And yet, it meant nothing to me.